analuciarojas/Interactive-Full-Stack-Project/README.md

 - I WANT  to see other peoples quizzes
 - SO THAT I can also learn other subjects
 - WHEN I have created a quiz
-- I WANT to make it public for everyone to see and use
+- I WANT to make it public for everyone to see and learn from

 ## Description